Leg & Calf Pain

 Symptoms of a Leg or Calf Injury

-Leg & calf pain can vary in severity from mild to severe, pain may also occur during a certain activity, for example climbing up or down stairs, or may be constant.
-These are the symptoms to look out for if you have pain in the leg or calf:
+Leg & calf pain can vary from mild to severe pain and can be constant or intermittent.
+Listed below are the symptoms to look out for if you have pain in the leg or calf:

 - Leg pain